simsalabim/erb2haml/README.md

 `pathN - path to directory, if no paths are present the script's directory is used`
-`    -f, --force                      Force delete source ERB files after being converted` `    -v, --verbose                    Verbose output`
+`    -f, --force                      Force delete source ERB files after being converted` `    -v, --verbose                    Verbose output` `    -g, --git_delete                 Assumes you're working in a git repo and performs git rm instead of system rm` `    -e, --files                      operates on single files instead of whole paths`

 NOTE: since script is looking for ERB-files recursively, if you define path(s) all ERB files found by that will be converted.